appbricks/cloud-inceptor/README.md

 ## Configuring Services

-Packages are configured by placing a YAML file named `config.yml` with the configuration parameters for the respective package within the root users home folder.
-If packages have not be installed by explicitely calling the `<ROOT USER HOME>/bin/install_*` script the install will run on boot if `config.yml` is present and the package configuration is available.
+Packages are configured by placing a YAML file named `config.yml` within the root users home folder with the configuration parameters for the respective package.
+If packages have not be configured by explicitely calling the `<ROOT USER HOME>/bin/configure_*` script they will configured on boot if `config.yml` is present and the package configuration is available.

-The following configuration value must be provided by default.
+The following configuration value should be the externally accessible IP of the inception instance.

 ```
 ---